Trio of lawsuits filed against parking garage in lethal lower Manhattan collapse

 Garage worker Pierre Vancol, 55, “was severely injured, bruised and wounded, suffered, still suffers and will continue to suffer for some time physical pain and bodily injuries,” said his Brooklyn Supreme Court filing.

-Vancol recounted to the Daily News how he survived a deadly 2010 earthquake in his native Haiti before escaping from the falling concrete and running for his life after the building started shaking.
+Vancol recounted to The New York Daily News how he survived a deadly 2010 earthquake in his native Haiti before escaping from the falling concrete and running for his life after the building started shaking.

 The Brooklyn resident has yet to return to work after fleeing the building just before the garage collapsed, court papers said.
 He was treated for injuries at New York-Presbyterian Lower Manhattan Hospital.